-Mosaic: A story listening and sharing app for queer communities
+Designing a story sharing app for queer communities

 Role: Interaction designer responsible for user research, wireframing, prototyping and visual design